 Bruxism (teeth grinding)

-The teeth grinding action that occurs with bruxism is unconscious.
-This is why hypnosis for bruxism can be effective, as it is a therapy that works on the unconscious level.
+The teeth-grinding action that occurs with bruxism is unconscious.
+This is why hypnosis for bruxism can be effective, as the therapy works on an unconscious level.
 Stress and anxiety are often linked to teeth grinding; two issues that can also be addressed with hypnotherapy.

-Bruxism affects around 8-10% of the population.
 Characterised by jaw clenching and teeth grinding, bruxism can lead to dental damage and jaw problems.
-The condition is classified in two categories - awake bruxism and sleep bruxism.
+Thought to affect around 8-10% of the population, the condition is classified into two categories - awake bruxism and sleep bruxism.

-Awake bruxism, as its name suggests, occurs when you are awake.
-Usually there is no teeth grinding, just jaw clenching in response to certain stimuli.
+Awake bruxism, as its name suggests, happens when you’re awake.
+Usually, there’s no teeth grinding, just jaw clenching in response to certain stimuli.
 Sleep bruxism happens when you are asleep and generally involves both grinding and jaw muscle contractions.

 The effects of bruxism will vary from person to person depending on the severity of the problem.
-There are long and short-term effects.
-These include:
+There are long and short-term effects including the following: